Estimates of Revenue Effects of Small Tax Rate and Tax Base Changes

 The associated pages provide an update of our estimated tax revenue effects, which are designed to allow users to produce indicative estimates of changes in tax revenue resulting from tax rate, threshold and base changes.

-The estimated size of the tax base has been revised to reflect our most recent outlook for the New Zealand economy presented as part of the 2015 Budget Update.
-These pages also include a table showing the total amount of taxable income contributed to each income band by all individuals .
-This table enables readers to do their own estimates of the impact of changing tax rates, or thresholds, or both, on personal tax revenue using the method described in the examples.
-A much wider range of personal tax regimes can be modelled, with reasonable accuracy, using this table than can be achieved from the limited number of options given in Revenue Effect of Changes to Key Tax Rates, Bases and Thresholds for 2015/16.
+The estimated size of the tax base has been revised to reflect our most recent outlook for the New Zealand economy presented as part of the 2016 Budget Update.
+These pages also include an Excel-based tool that table enables readers to do their own estimates of the impact of changing tax rates and/or thresholds on personal tax revenue.
+A much wider range of personal tax regimes can be modelled with reasonable accuracy using this tool than can be achieved from the limited number of options given in Revenue Effect of Changes to Key Tax Rates, Bases and Thresholds for 2016/17.

-These income and tax tables have been updated based on the 2012/13 Statistics New Zealand Household Economic Survey, with population, income, tax and benefits adjusted to the 2014/15 tax (March) year by Taxwell .
+The income and tax tables, as well as the tool, have been updated based on the 2014/15 Statistics New Zealand Household Economic Survey, with population, income, tax and benefits adjusted to the 2016/17 tax (March) year by Taxwell .

 Major Assumptions and Caveats